 Gantt Chart Example and Creation Steps

 Before to create a Gantt Chart, the project team must think through all of the activities required to complete the project.
-In this process all the team members work on each task duration, start and finish dates and resources required to perform it.
+In this process, all the team members work on each task duration, start and finish dates and resources required to perform it.
 This decision making process is helpful to analyze if the schedule is workable and are the resource amounts enough.
-Also this thinking process helps to decide the responsibilities and analyze the potential risks before to encounter.
+Also, this thinking process helps to decide the responsibilities and analyze the potential risks before to encounter.

-1. Review the project documents, plans and scope statement
+1. Review the project documents, plans, and scope statement

-Project plan and scope of work provide information about the project’s main deliverables, major milestones and contract completion date.
+Project plan and scope of work provide information about the project’s main deliverables, major milestones, and contract completion date.

-3. Create the WBS
+3. Create the Work Breakdown Structure

 5. Set constraints on the tasks if necessary

-Gantt Chart Example
+A Simple Gantt Chart Example for a Construction Project

 As shown in the figure above, all the activities are listed under certain WBS levels on the left.
 The timescale above shows the total project duration divided by weeks.
-Activitiy bars can be shown on the right side.
+Activity bars can be shown on the right side.
 Duration of each activity is represented by cells.